Genocs/genocs-library-docs/content/en/dotnet-templates/general/getting-started/index.md

 ### Alternatively..

-> Note that this is valid only if you have installed the NuGet package of this Boilerplate.
+> Note that this is valid only if you have installed the NuGet package of this Template.

-When you installed the NuGet package, there is also an entry that has been created into your Visual Studio Template for Genocs Library's .NET WebAPI Boilerplate.
+When you installed the NuGet package, there is also an entry that has been created into your Visual Studio Template for Genocs Library's .NET WebAPI Template.
 If you find it easier to work with Visual Studio rather than CLI Commands to generate new solutions, you are free to do so.

 Simply open up Visual Studio 2022 and Click on Create New Project.